Prachidubey13/Homestay-Live-website-testing/README.md

-Here's a well-structured "About" section you can use for your GitHub repository showcasing your Homestay Testing Project:

 About the Project: Homestay Testing
 This project involves end-to-end manual and automated testing of a web-based application for a homestay platform.
 The application allows guests to book homestays, caretakers to manage bookings, and house owners to view guest details and booking records.
 As a QA tester, I focused on ensuring the platform's functionality, usability, and reliability through meticulous planning and execution of testing activities.